mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

     # Confirm no extra chars
     return len(stack) == 0
 ```

+For simplicity, we use a built-in Python `list` for our stack, remembering to always push and pop from the end.
+We also utilize a Python `dict` that serves as a lookup for our closing brackets.

+We'll start with a dictionary that keeps track of the correct matching pair for each item.

 Here's a slightly tougher variation on that question. [**LC 1249:** Minimum Remove to Make Valid Parentheses](https://leetcode.com/problems/minimum-remove-to-make-valid-parentheses/).
 The strings here only have parentheses, but they also have chars.